The roads there for walking, the streets are for parking,

 And yet detailed enough that it will help the professional, both pianist and teacher.

 ‘The Art of Piano Fingering’ is on my reading list right now, and it’s going to be there for a long time.
 Because it’s a book I want to take my time with, so I can explore the ideas I find and understand them well.
-It’s available in hardcopy and you can get it here.
+It’s now easy to buy it as it’s available on amazon.in.

 If you’re looking to really understand and study piano fingering, this is the book for you.